 The city of Holguin, the capital of the province of the same name, is one of Cuba’s liveliest and a great place to start a trip around this area.

 While the city itself isn’t overloaded with attractions, you’ll enjoy exploring the charming historic center of Holguin.
 It’s like a smaller version of Old Havana, with just a tiny fraction of the tourists.

 One of the most important cities in Cuba, Holguin is a hidden gem that very few tourists get to experience firsthand, which is a true shame!
 It’s a great place to spend a day or two before heading to the world-class beaches dotting the rest of the province.

 9. Santa Clara

-Located in the very center of Cuba, the moderate-sized Cuban city of Santa Clara doesn’t have the beaches or extensive historic center that attract countless tourists, like other cities on this list do.
+Located in the very center of Cuba, Santa Clara is one of the moderate-sized cities in Cuba that doesn’t have the beaches or extensive historic center that attract countless tourists, like other cities on this list do.

 However, Santa Clara is home to one of the most important monuments of the Cuban Revolution, which attracts plenty of history buffs: the Mausoleum of Che Guevara.

 The Mausoleum of Che Guevara is a popular destination for Cuban and international travelers alike.
 In addition to seeing the mausoleum itself, you’ll find a small display of photographs and personal items that belonged to Che, including his rifle.